ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Continuous-Motion-Recognition.md

 Machine learning works best with lots of data, so a single sample won't cut it.
 Now is the time to start building your own dataset.
 For example, use the following four classes, and record around 3 minutes of data per class:

 - Idle - just sitting on your desk while you're working.
-- Snake - moving the device over your desk as a snake.
 - Wave - waving the device from left to right.
-- Updown - moving the device up and down.
+- Circle - drawing circles.

 !!!Note
         Make sure to perform variations on the motions.
 E.g. do both slow and fast movements and vary the orientation of the board.
 You'll never know how your user will use the device.
 It's best to collect samples of ~10 seconds each.